Stevieag/stevieag.github.io/_posts/2024-11-20-Five-Week-DevOps-Training-Plan.markdown

  - CNI Plugins: Container Network Interface (CNI) plugins implement the actual networking, ensuring proper routing and connectivity across the cluster.
 Popular CNI plugins include Calico, Flannel, and Weave.

-This architecture simplifies application design and deployment, as pods can be treated similarly to VMs or physical hot rmantokn esetv
+This architecture simplifies application design and deployment, as pods can be treated similarly to VMs or physical hosts from a networking perspective.

-# eves
+# Services
 ```
         +------------------------+
         |        Service         |